mParticle/docs/src/pages/guides/data-subject-requests/index.md

 mParticle stores data against user profiles, each identified by an mParticle ID (MPID).
 To respond to DSRs, mParticle first matches identities in the DSR against observed user profiles.
 This is handled the same way as mParticle's regular IDSync process: provided identities are resolved to MPIDs to identify affected user data.

+Data subject requests submitted without a <a href="https://docs.mparticle.com/guides/idsync/user-data/#login-ids">login ID</a> will not be fulfilled for known profiles that have an associated login ID.
+For example, if you submit a data subject request that only includes the device ID for a user, mParticle will not be able to find the correct profile to fulfill the request.

+When finding the correct profile for a DSR, mParticle follows the same identity resolution process used for general identification requests made to IDSync (the mParticlel identity management system).

+The exact profiles returned for a data subject request depend on the specific [user identifiers](https://docs.mparticle.com/guides/idsync/user-data/#user-identifiers) supplied with the DSR and the [identity strategy](https://docs.mparticle.com/guides/idsync/components/#identity-strategies) configured for your account.

 All DSR requests are scoped to a single workspace by API authentication.
 If you need to apply a DSR to multiple workspaces, please submit it within each workspace.

 ## Data Subject Request Settings
 To get started, enable GDPR and/or CCPA compliance features on your workspace from **Workspace Settings** > **Workspace** > **Regulation**.
 This will allow you to see the DSR UI. mParticle will honor all requests received via API even with these features disabled.